 - Rod Library receives approximately 34% of documents distributed by the Government Publishing Office

-- Collection serves the information needs of the university community as well as people living in the First Congressional District of Iowa
+- Our collection serves the information needs of the university community as well as people living in the First Congressional District of Iowa

-- Government documents and maps can be found through UNISTAR or online sources
+- Government documents and maps can be found through OneSearch! or online sources

 - Government documents come in many forms: microfiche, CD-ROM, print, posters, and online

-- Collection has information on virtually all topics including federal regulations, civil rights, the population, and education
+- Our collection has information on virtually all topics including federal regulations, civil rights, the population, and education

 - Maps are issued by the government as well as private publishers